 ISAs are tax free cash and investment savings accounts for UK residents.
 If you're aged 16 or over then you're eligible to open a cash ISA, and people aged 18 or over can open a stocks & shares ISA or innovative finance ISA.

 Each tax year UK residents get an ISA allowance, which is the maximum annual amount that you can save in tax free cash and investment ISAs.
-The total amount individuals can save each year is £15,240, with the limit set to rise to £20,000 for next Financial year, which starts on 6 April 2018.
+The total amount individuals can save each year is £20,000.
 Savings which remain in an ISA year-on-year will continue to reap tax-free benefits until withdrawn from the account.

 Introduced in 1999 as a way to encourage more saving by offering a tax-free alternative to paying interest on savings accounts or capital gains on shares, ISAs were immediately popular.